 Laws Relating To Wages Of Employees

-The State of Nevada enforces labor regulations in the State in line with the federal legislation to offer different rights and protections to employees in the State.
+The State of Nevada enforces labor regulations in the State in line with federal legislation to offer different rights and protections to employees in the State.

 - Employees who obtain qualifying health benefits earn $8.75 per hour, whereas those who do not receive qualifying health benefits earn $9.75 per hour.